How To Build Your Own BMX Bike From Scratch- Complete Guide

 • Jumpers (Dirt Jumpers)

-If you have some knowledge of bike building and assembly then you can start welding the frame tubes all by yourself or you can take the frame to a professional and let them do the fitting for you.
-You should go for a frame that fully satisfies all of your needs, you will be needing that for an amazing experience.
+If you have some knowledge of bike building and assembly then you can start welding the frame tubes all by yourself.
+Or you can take the frame to a professional and let them do the fitting for you.

-Let’s talk about the measurement of the frame now, this needs to be according to your height otherwise the performance of the bike won’t be good enough.
+The frame measurements need to be according to your height otherwise the performance of the bike won’t be good enough.

 Rider Height Tube Frame Size (Inches)